Kiran-Bose/supreme/README.md

     sudo apt-get update
     sudo apt-get install supreme

- This PPA can be added to your system manually by copying the lines below and adding them to your system's software sources.
+ For other ubuntu versions,this PPA can be added to your system manually by copying the lines below and adding them to your system's software sources.

     deb http://ppa.launchpad.net/kiran.kb/supreme/ubuntu bionic main
     deb-src http://ppa.launchpad.net/kiran.kb/supreme/ubuntu bionic main

+   If it throws error for gpg keys, run the following in a terminal window

+    sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv-keys E021E2DC3302D8CE

 Usage: Type 'supreme' and hit enter in the bash terminal.
 Follow the instructions